microsoft/jacdac/services/power.md

 Many USB power packs need current to be drawn from time to time to prevent shutdown.
 This regulates how often and for how long such current is drawn.
-Typically a 1/8W 22 ohm resistor is used as load limiting the duty cycle to 10%.
+Typically a 1/8W 22 ohm resistor is used as load.
+This limits the duty cycle to 10%.